 Parental support in Spain

-Depending on your situation, you may qualify for family or child benefits in Spain.
+You may qualify for family or child benefits in Spain, depending on your situation.

 Families that earn below the ingreso mínimo vital (minimum vital income) can apply for this.
-You can check if you qualify for it by using the minimum vital income simulator.
+You can check your eligibility with the minimum vital income simulator.
 The amount you will receive will be the difference between your actual income and the minimum vital income.

-Recipients of this benefit who have minors in their care are also eligible for a monthly supplement for each child.
+Recipients of this benefit with minors in their care are also eligible for a monthly supplement for each child.
 This is called the complemento de ayuda a la infancia.
-This is a child support supplement of between €57 and €115 for each child.
+This child support supplement is between €57 and €115 for each child.
 The amount you will receive will depend on the age of the child.

 Until the child turns three, parents are also eligible to receive a tax deduction of up to €1,200 a year for each child as long as they are not receiving the child support supplement.
 However, only one parent can claim this deduction.